Peripartum Pelvic Floor Physical and Occupational Therapy in San Francisco, CA

 • Sciatic pain

 Some women have a high tolerance for pregnancy and may not need relief from those symptoms.
-If that is the case for you, pelvic floor physical therapy can help you:
+If that is the case for you, pelvic floor physical and occupational therapy can help you:

 • Optimize pelvic floor motor control to aid in labor and delivery